robole/markdown-reference/markdown.md

 The syntax is short and simple to use.
 It is not that much different than plain text.

-### Easy to convert to HTML and other formats
+### Easy to convert to other formats

 There are many different applications available to convert markdown to HTML and other formats reliably.

 ### Use any text editor

-Any text editor can be used.
+Any text editor can be used to write a markdown document.

 ### Portable format

-It is a plain text format and is not tied to any Operating System or application.
+It is a plain text format and is not tied to particular Operating System or application.

 ## Specifications